Vermicompost vs Cow Dung Manure (Gobar Ki Khaad): Which is Better for Your Plants?

 To understand how they function in your soil, it helps to understand how each fertilizer is created.

-- Cow Dung Manure (Gobar Ki Khaad): This is traditional animal waste that must be decomposed (aged) over a period of 6 months to a year.
+• Cow Dung Manure (Gobar Ki Khaad): This is traditional animal waste that must be decomposed (aged) over a period of 6 months to a year.
 When fully aged, it turns into a dark, crumbly, earthy substance rich in nitrogen.
+You can read more about where it fits among other options in our complete organic khaad buying guide.

 Head-to-Head Comparison: Vermicompost vs Cow Dung Manure